Local market from 1917 catches fire, grand reopening planned

-CENTRE HALL, CENTRE COUNTY, Pa.
-(WTAJ) — Hall’s market, that has been in Centre Hall since 1917, was forced to temporarily close after crews had to deal with a fire in the building.
+SNOW SHOE, CENTRE COUNTY, Pa.
+(WTAJ) — Hall’s market, that has been in Snow Shoe since 1917, was forced to temporarily close after crews had to deal with a fire in the building.

 The store, located off of Sycamore Road, right off of the I-80 exit as you’re heading to Snow Shoe, had smoke coming from the building at 1 a.m. on Tuesday.